Oduig/effective-ci-with-microservices/readme.md

 ##### Setting up Jenkins

+1. Fetch the password with `docker exec -it buildserver_jenkins-server_1 cat var/jenkins_home/secrets/initialAdminPassword`
-1. Use the default set of plugins.
+2. Use the default set of plugins.
-2. Create a Pipeline build called `Example Project`.
+3. Create a Pipeline build called `Microservice 1`.
-3. Point it to your fork of this repository.
+4. Point it to your fork of this repository.
-4. Build `*/master` and use the SCM Jenkinsfile at `microservice-1/Jenkinsfile`.
+5. Build `master` and use the SCM Jenkinsfile at `microservice-1/Jenkinsfile`.

 ### Using TeamCity